Koenkk/zigbee2mqtt.io/docs/guide/usage/mqtt_topics_and_messages.md

 Allows to check whether Zigbee2MQTT is healthy.
 Payload has to be empty, example response: `{"data":{"healthy":true},"status":"ok"}`.

+#### zigbee2mqtt/bridge/request/coordinator_check

+Allows to check to execute a coordinator check.
+Payload has to be empty, example response: `{"data":{"missing_routers":[{"friendly_name":"bulb","ieee_address":"0x000b57fffec6a5b2"}]},"status":"ok"}`.

+This check is only supported for Texas Instruments based adapters (e.g. CC2652/CC1352).
+It checks whether any routers are missing from the coordinator memory.
+In case routers are missing, you may experience one of the following problems:
+- Unable to pair devices to your network, pairing might fail for any device that tries to joins the network via this missing router.
+- Devices falling of the network.
+Sometimes devices that are in the network re-join it, if they try to re-join via this missing router, re-joining will fail.

+The solution is to re-pair the missing routers.
+There are 2 known reasons for routers to go missing:
+- Migration from a Zigbee 1.2 coordinator to 3.0 (e.g. CC2530/CC2531 -> CC2652/CC1352) without re-pairing any devices.
+This is because Zigbee 1.2 has less strict security requirements.
+- Upgrading of the firmware, this seems to occur because of a bug in the Texas Instruments SDK.

 #### zigbee2mqtt/bridge/request/restart

 Restarts Zigbee2MQTT.
 Payload has to be empty, example response: `{"data":{},"status":"ok"}`.